tolmasky/to-clf/to-clf/README.md

 }
 ```

-You can just call it with `clf` like so:
+You can treat this function a CLI utility by just calling `clf` like so:

 ```console
 $ clf deploy.js qa --region aws-west-2
 Deploying to qa to aws-west-2!
 ```

-Not only that, the comments will be appropriately interpreted for the `--help` command:
+Not only that, but the comments will be appropriately interpreted for the
+`--help` command:

 ```console
 $ clf deploy.js --help